Peter King's last Monday Morning Quarterback at SI

 • Thank you to those in and around the league whose foresight and trust allowed us to do special reporting and projects: owner Robert Kraft of the Patriots, DeMaurice Smith and George Atallah of the NFL Players Association, commissioner Roger Goodell and schedulemeister Howard Katz of the NFL, Mike Tannenbaum of the Dolphins, John Mara of the Giants, president Rich McKay of the Falcons, Atlanta owner Arthur Blank, Saints coach Sean Payton, Hall of Fame VP Joe Horrigan, GMs John Schneider, Howie Roseman, Rick Spielman, Chris Ballard, John Dorsey, Mickey Loomis, Jason Light, Les Snead, Steve Keim and John Lynch, coaches Andy Reid, Dan Quinn, Sean McVay, Anthony Lynn, John Harbaugh, Mike Tomlin (excellent with our young staffers), Ron Rivera, Kyle Shanahan, Mike McCarthy and Todd Bowles.

 • Thank you, Doug Pederson.
-By sharing so much interesting X-and-O stuff from the playoffs last year, and doing it humbly, Pederson taught so many football nerds and casual football fans that, with hard work and imagination, all things are possible … even beating the great Belichick in the Super Bowl.
+By sharing so much interesting X’s-and-O’s stuff from the playoffs last year, and doing it humbly, Pederson taught so many football nerds and casual football fans that, with hard work and imagination, all things are possible … even beating the great Belichick in the Super Bowl.

 • Thank you, Dan Rooney.
 The late Steelers owner always was the conscience of the league.
 On so many matters, Rooney was my first call to figure out what just happened.

-• Thank you to those who have made The MMQB work: Greg Bedard, Jenny Vrentas, Robert Klemko and Andy Benoit (average age: 28) in year one, with Andrew Brandt writing a weekly business of football column … with Mark Mravic, Matt Gagne, Tom Mantzouranis and Dom Bonvissuto editing, videographer John DePetro, and Andy DeGory as staff assistant.
-Richard Deitsch, Andy Staples and Don Banks chipped in with smart weekly columns too.
+• Thank you to those who have made The MMQB work: Greg Bedard, Jenny Vrentas, Robert Klemko and Andy Benoit (average age: 28) in year one, with Andrew Brandt writing a weekly business of football column … with Mark Mravic, Matt Gagne, Tom Mantzouranis and Dom Bonvissuto editing, John DePetro shooting and editing video, and Andy DeGory as staff assistant.
+Richard Deitsch, Andy Staples, Don Banks and Jim Trotter chipped in with smart regular columns too.
 The hunger, the aggressiveness, the want-to of the writers, the ideas.
 I will never be able to properly thank them for birthing this thing.
 Adding Albert Breer, Tim Rohan, Emily Kaplan, Jonathan Jones, Conor Orr and Jacob Feldman to write, and Gary Gramling to write and edit, and Bette Marston to plan and edit, and Kalyn Kahler to write and organize our lives, have been vital to our mission.
 Mravic has been crucial in the last couple of years, taking on more of the lead editor role—mainly because he’s better at it than I was.

 That is giving all of those people too little credit for what we have become, and what we will be going forward.
 I am supremely confident that those left to carry on the mission of distinctive and thoughtful football reporting will do so exceedingly well.
 I know a few of the projects they’re working on right now, and you’re going to be thrilled to experience them in the coming months.
 You know what else I'm proud of?
 A diverse staff that I would not trade for any staff in sports media.